Peter J. Exley, FAIA

 She has been active in AIA service for more than a decade, holding elected leadership positions at the local, state, and national levels.
 Evelyn is a recipient of the Associate of the Year Award (2005) and the Young Architect Award (2014).

-Evelyn is passionate about finding new business models to elevate the profession of architecture, ensuring it remains relevant in an ever-changing economy.Email
+Evelyn’s passionate about finding new business models to elevate the profession of architecture, ensuring that it remains relevant in an ever-changing economy.Email

 Timothy C. Hawk, FAIA

 As an AIA leader and innovative practitioner, Timothy Hawk, FAIA, has increased design awareness and advanced knowledge exchange among architects and allied professionals through improved digital access, collaborative models, and educational programming.